dvshnt/showgrid--cms/README.md

 # showgrid--cms

-cms talks with configured showgrid database and scraper database.

-start with npm start

-log in with showgrid superuser account.
+configure scraper api and showgrid db urls in "data/config.json" build with "gulp" start with "npm start" log in with showgrid superuser account with is_admin set to "True"